davefiddes/openinverter-can-tool/README.md

 * Save and load all parameters to and from a JSON file
 * Manage parameter to custom [CAN message mappings](docs/can-mapping.md):
   * Create, remove and list parameter mappings on a device
+  * Support maps with standard CAN 2.0a and extended CAN 2.0b frames
   * Export and import mappings to a local JSON file
   * Export mappings to DBC allowing easier debugging with [SavvyCAN](https://savvycan.com/)
 * Display the inverter serial number